 Polio: No charge - One adult dose protects for life if the childhood series has been completed

 Rabies: $210 - Three doses are given over a 3 week or a 4 week period, for prevention.

 Tetanus-diphtheria-(pertussis): No charge - recommended every ten years

 Twinrix : $80 - Hepatitis A and B combined; 3 doses.
 There is a half dose of A and full dose of B in Twinrix.

 Twinrix Junior: $45 - Hepatitis A and B combined; 3 doses

 Typhoid: $45 - Protects for 2-3 years

 Vivaxim: $110 - Hepatitis A and typhoid vaccine combined

-Yellow fever: Please see separate yellow fever page
+Yellow fever: Please see the Yellow Fever Vaccine page for details

 The Riverside Travel Medicine Clinic is a designated yellow fever vaccination site